Frontex expanding migrant route-busting mission in Balkans

 The European Commission is demanding Western Balkan nations do more to prevent migrants entering the European Union.

-On Monday (5 December), it unveiled another so-called action plan that involves a greater deployment the EU's border force, Frontex, while leveraging its visa-free policy on Balkan nationals.
+On Monday (5 December), it unveiled another so-called action plan that involves a greater deployment of the EU's border force, Frontex, while leveraging its visa-free policy on Balkan nationals.

 Join EUobserver today